RSVP Ride Details

 Scholarships are available for Ride Seattle to Vancouver & Party (RSVP) registration.
 Scholarship application closes on Wednesday, July 24, 2019.

 - Paper registration forms must be received by Wednesday, July 25, 2018

 - Paper registration includes a $5 surcharge.
 Form available February 20, 2018, email email@example.com for the form

 5 a.m.- Lot opens (no overnight parking prior to the event)

 5:30 a.m. - Packet pickup and luggage drop-off opens

 Due to heightened security procedures at the Border crossing, each rider will need to bring a printed, signed copy of the baggage waiver to hand in at the start line when you load your bag.
-The baggage waiver was included in your rider packet, and can also be downloaded here.
+The baggage waiver was included in your rider packet.

 Just a few extra miles?
 No problem!
 The University of Washington is off of our gem of a trail, the Burke-Gilman Trail.
 You can get to the Burke from north/south/east or west.
 Exit the trail near the light rail station for an easy crossing of Montlake Boulevard.